-$$\frac{\alpha_t (N_t N_g) E_t}{t{pd}} \le g \cdot \Delta T{\max} \quad \text{where } g = \kappa{\text{eff}} \frac{A}{l{x,y,z}} \quad (1)$$ temperatures focus on controlling the ratio of α_r and other variables in (1) in a number of ways.
-Following Skadron's early work on temperature-aware microarchitectures [3], a number of proposals have addressed the issue of temperature management in SoCs.
-ThermalHerd [4], for instance, controls α_r in planar NoCs by routing interconnect traffic along paths with the least thermal correlation with a hotspot node.
+This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TCSII.2015.2503613, IEEE Transactions on Circuits and Systems II: Express Briefs number of proposals have addressed the issue of temperature management in SoCs.
+ThermalHerd [4] for instance controls α_r in planar NoCs by routing interconnect traffic along paths with the least thermal correlation with a hotspot node.
 However, this approach relies on comprehensive design time analysis in terms of what the authors refer to as heat spreading angle.
-Given the complex nature of heat flow within die stacks, extending this notion of the heat spreading angle to 3-D NoCs is nontrivial in nature.
-Furthermore, ThermalHerd necessitates the storage of correlation factors for use at runtime.
+Given the complex nature of heat flow within die stacks, extending this notion of heat spreading angle to 3D NoCs is non-trivial in nature.
+Furthermore, ThermalHerd's necessitates the storage of correlation factors for use at runtime.
 This is a significant overhead that is dependent on system size, physical dimensions, and magnitude of thermal coupling between nodes.